sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-sdk.md

 ## Extract document data

+#### Option 1

-To extract data from a sample document, add the following lines to your `index.ts` file:
+To extract data from a sample document at a URL:

+1. add the following lines to your `index.ts` file:

 ```typescript
 const request = await sensible.extract({